Best balance transfer credit cards of November 2024

 Balance transfer cards for fair credit are harder to come by, and they may not offer 0% APR.
 Instead, they may charge a lower interest rate for their introductory period.
 Before signing up for one of these cards, be sure to read the fine print and calculate your potential savings - including any balance transfer fees.
 What's more, be aware that late payments could cause an immediate increase in the APR.

 If you have excellent credit and are paying a credit card balance with interest, it would be a good idea to consider a balance-transfer credit card.
-Having excellent credit will likely earn you a lower introductory (or ongoing) rate on your balance transfer card which will help eliminate your debt faster.
+Having excellent credit will likely earn you a lower introductory (or ongoing) rate on your balance transfer card which can help eliminate your debt faster.
 For everyone else, balance transfer credit cards are a tempting option, especially if you have a higher-than-usual credit card balance, and an APR that makes the debt mount up faster than you’re able to pay it off.
 But, before you succumb to the temptation, take a moment to really assess what you're signing up for.
 If you have a "good" or "average" credit score (or lower) the APR and terms you are signing up for may not actually help your situation.

 This question doesn't have a black and white answer, but there are a few things to keep in mind.
 Applying for a new credit card will always affect your credit score.
 Each time you apply for a credit card, a hard inquiry is placed under your name, and inquiries to your credit history account for about 10% of your FICO® credit score.

 On the flip side, opening a new account should help your credit utilization ratio and allow you to reduce the amount of credit you're using on each of your cards.
 Think of it this way: if you currently have one credit card with a $10,000 limit and a balance on $5,000, you're using 50% of your available credit.
 Most experts recommend keeping your utilization ratio to 30% or less, and credit utilization makes up about 30% of your credit score.
 If you then open a second credit card with a $10,000 limit, you've upped your available credit to $20,000 and reduced your utilization to 25% (plus, hopefully you opened that card to take advantage of lower APRs with a balance transfer).
 Credit utilization and credit history are reasons we don’t recommend closing the account you balance transfer from; it may have a negative impact on your overall credit score, especially if the account you aim to close has been open for a while.
 Credit history makes up about 15% of your FICO® credit score.
+Learn more: Do balance transfers hurt your credit score?

 In the long run, a balance transfer can improve your credit score if it helps you pay down debt.
 According to FICO, which offers some of the most widely used credit scores, the amount of your debt accounts for 30% of your score.
 The lower your debt, the higher your score.